oinanoanalysis/h5oina/H5OINAFile.md

 Upper Color | yes | H5T_NATIVE_UINT8 | (1, 3) | Three columns for the RGB values of the color associated with the upper value <br>:label: New in version 2.0
 Gamma | yes | H5T_NATIVE_FLOAT | (1, 1) | One over the exponent of the [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) used to create the palette associated with this dataset: I' = I ^ (1 / gamma), where I is the intensity and I', the corrected intensity <br>:label: New in version 2.0

-Each dataset in the Composition group has the following attributes:
+Each dataset in the Composition, Composition Sigma, K Ratio, Apparent Concentration groups have the following attributes:

 **Attribute Name** | **Mandatory** | **HDF5 Type** | **Dimension (row, column)** | **Comment**
 --- | --- | --- | --- | ---